 And kid do they.

-Final Thoughts on How to Find Foreclosure Listings
+Last Thoughts on How to Find Foreclosure Listings

 If you have the time to invest hours finding listings the tough way, you can do the work yourself by searching classifieds online and in the newspaper.
-You may have the ability to save loan by eliminating the real estate agent, however it will cost you a lot of time.
+You may have the ability to save loan by eliminating the real estate agent, however it will cost you a great deal of time.